cloud-native-toolkit/terraform-gitops-sonarqube/README.md

 This is a Starter kit to help with the creation of Terraform modules.
 The basic structure of a Terraform module is fairly simple and consists of the following basic values:

-- README.md - provides  description of the module
+- README.md - provides a description of the module
 - main.tf - defiens the logic for the module
 - variables.tf (optional) - defines the input variables for the module
 - outputs.tf (optional) - defines the values that are output from the module